BrianOfrim/boja/README.md

  ![PredictSample](https://raw.githubusercontent.com/BrianOfrim/boja/master/docs/assets/predictSample_480.jpg)

 There are two version of the deployment module.
-One is for general use with all GenIcam compliant and uses harvesters and the other is for use specifically with FLIR machine vision cameras and uses PySpin.
+One uses harvesters and is for general use with all GenIcam compliant machine vision cameras and the other uses PySpin and is for use specifically with FLIR machine vision cameras.
 The harvesters version is not compatible with Arm64 based devices by the PySpin version is.

 To run the harvesters version:
 ```
-$ python -m vision.predict.predict
+$ python -m vision.predict.predict_harv
 ```

 To run the PySpin version: